seu-as-code/seu-as-code.archetype/README.md

 So you decided to build your next SEU for a new project as code. **Excellent choice!**

-1. Download the latest SEU-as-Code Archetype distribution from either [Bintray](https://bintray.com/seu-as-code/generic/seuac-archetype/_latestVersion) or [GitHub](https://github.com/seu-as-code/seu-as-code.archetype/releases).
+1. Download the latest SEU-as-code Archetype distribution from either [Bintray](https://bintray.com/seu-as-code/generic/seuac-archetype/_latestVersion) or [GitHub](https://github.com/seu-as-code/seu-as-code.archetype/releases).

 2. Extract the archive to a custom location and rename the template project directory, e.g. `seubase`.